tonyhffong/Lint.jl/README.md

 * simple deadcode detection (e.g if true/false)
 * simple premature-return deadcode detection
 * Bitwise `&`, `|` being used in a Bool context.
 Suggest `&&` and `||`
-* declared but unused variable
+* Declared but unused variable.
+Overruled by adding the no-op statement `lintpragma( "Ignore Unused [variable name]" )` just before the warning line.
 * Using an undefined variable
 * Duplicate key as in `[:a=>1, :b=>2, :a=>3]`
 * Mixed types in uniform dictionary `[:a=>1, :b=>""]` (ERROR)